yOUcash (YOUC) Price Hits $0.52 on Major Exchanges

-yOUcash (YOUC) traded up 0% against the dollar during the 24-hour period ending at 19:00 PM Eastern on May 2nd.
-Over the last seven days, yOUcash has traded 0% higher against the dollar. yOUcash has a market capitalization of $126.12 million and approximately $931,676.11 worth of yOUcash was traded on exchanges in the last 24 hours.
-One yOUcash token can now be bought for approximately $0.52 or 0.00001806 BTC on popular exchanges.
+yOUcash (YOUC) traded up 0% against the US dollar during the 24 hour period ending at 7:00 AM Eastern on May 7th.
+During the last seven days, yOUcash has traded 0.1% higher against the US dollar. yOUcash has a market capitalization of $126.23 million and approximately $568,474.04 worth of yOUcash was traded on exchanges in the last day.
+One yOUcash token can now be bought for approximately $0.52 or 0.00001805 BTC on cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.